 But what if you wanted to take it even further?
-What if, instead of looking like your favorite popstar, you strove to achieve the chiseled body of a superhero?
+What if, instead of looking like your favorite musician or reality star, you strove to achieve the chiseled body of a superhero?
 Well… there’s a surgery for that.

 MORE: The Rise of Male Liposuction: Hollywood Heroes, Technological Advances, and Competitive Workforce

-However, it’s going to take a lot more than a little liposuction to give you the body of Thor.
+Unfortunately, it’s going to take a lot more than a single round of liposuction to give you the body of Thor.
 As actor Chris Hemsworth revealed, achieving a God-like figure required high-intensity workouts five to six days per week.
-The demanding plan was combined with “endless amounts of chicken, steak, vegetables, and brown rice,” as well as nearly 20 glasses of water per day.
+The demanding plan was combined with “endless amounts of chicken, steak, vegetables, and brown rice,” as well as eliminating alcohol in favor of 20 glasses of water per day.

-Despite the fact that 90% of men tell RealSelf that they're motivated by these superhero bodies, keeping up that regimen long-term probably doesn’t sound all too appealing to anyone who'd rather choose a beer over barbells.
-Unless your job allows you to spend significant time in the gym (or it actually happens to be your job, like it is for Chris Hemsworth), having the figure of a superhero might be hard to maintain.
-Aside from using unhealthy steroids (which have the potential to cause breast growth in men), plastic surgery might just be the next best bet for bulking up without changing your lifestyle too dramatically.
+Despite the fact that 90% of men tell RealSelf that they're motivated by these superhero figures, maintaing that regimen long-term may not sound appealing.
+(Beer or barbells?
+You take your pick.)
+Unless your job allows you to spend a significant amount of time in the gym — or it actually happens to be your job, like it is for Chris Hemsworth — having the figure of a superhero is often next to impossible.
+Aside from using unhealthy steroids (which have the potential to cause breast growth in men), numerous plastic surgeries could be the only bet for dramatically changing your appearance without drastically changing your life.

 Forehead/Hairline contouring: $6,000; Filler in the cheeks: $950; Chin implant: $4,050; Deltoid implants: $8,000; Bicep/tricep implants: $16,000; Pec implants: $8,200; Forearm implants: $5,000; Abdominal etching: $5,900; Quad implants: $8,000; Calf implants (four total): $7,100; Butt implants: $7,750